 In 2014, Jennifer Garner joined the Invest in Us campaign.

-In 2014, Jennifer Garner starred in Draft Day, Alexander and the Terrible, Horrible, No Good, Very Bad Day, and Men, Women & Children.
-Also in 2014, she became the spokesperson for Capital One Venture Air Miles credit card.
+In 2014, Jennifer Garner starred in Draft Day as a salary cap analyst, co-starred in Alexander and the Terrible, Horrible, No Good, Very Bad Day, and appeared in Men, Women & Children.
+In late 2014, she also became a spokesperson for Capital One Venture Air Miles credit card.

-Since 2014, Jennifer Garner has served on the board of trustees for Save the Children, advocating for early childhood education.
+Since 2014, Jennifer Garner has served on the board of trustees for Save the Children USA, advocating for early childhood education.

 In June 2015, Jennifer Garner and Ben Affleck announced their intention to divorce.

-In 2015, Jennifer Garner and her family began attending weekly Methodist church services in Los Angeles.
+In 2015, Jennifer Garner and her family started attending weekly Methodist church services in Los Angeles.

 In 2015, Jennifer Garner appeared in A Path Appears, a PBS documentary focusing on rural poverty among children in West Virginia.

-In 2015, Jennifer Garner played a supporting role in Danny Collins, receiving positive reviews for her performance.
+In 2015, Jennifer Garner played a supporting role in Danny Collins, a drama inspired by the life of folk singer Steve Tilston.

-During the 2016 presidential campaign, Jennifer Garner hosted a fundraiser in support of Hillary Clinton in Bozeman, Montana.
+During the 2016 presidential campaign, Jennifer Garner hosted a fundraiser in support of Hillary Clinton in Bozeman, Montana, and attended voter registration events in Reno, Nevada.

 In 2016, Jennifer Garner sang "Doin' It (All for My Baby)" in the Garry Marshall comedy-drama Mother's Day.